‘One Piece’ Chapter 905 Spoilers: Sabo Infiltrates Reverie, Navy Admiral Ryokugyu Appears

-One Piece Chapter 905 is yet to become officially available on Mangastream and other manga websites but spoilers are already surfacing on the web.
+One Piece Chapter 905 is yet to become officially available on Mangastream and other manga websites, but spoilers are already surfacing on the web.
 The upcoming chapter will mainly focus on the Reverie which will feature the first appearance of the newest Navy Admiral, Ryokugyu a.k.a.
 Green Bull, as well as Sabo’s infiltration at Mariejois.
 Will the war between the Revolutionary Army and the Celestial Dragons happen soon?

 In the spoilers posted on Reddit, One Piece Chapter 905 will start with the new Navy HQ.
 When Akainu became the Navy Fleet Admiral, he decided to relocate Marineford at the other side of the Red Line to show that he doesn’t fear the Four Emperors of the Sea.
 The new Navy HQ has the same appearance as the old one.